juaml/junifer/docs/understanding/data.rst

 ^^^^^^^^^^^

 This is the *object* that traverses the steps of the pipeline.
 It is indeed a dictionary of dictionaries.
-The first level of keys are the *data types* and a special key named 'meta' that contains all the information on the data object including source and previous transformation steps.
+The first level of keys are the :ref:`data_types` and a special key named ``meta`` that contains all the information on the data object including source and previous transformation steps.

 The second level of keys are the actual data.
 So far, there are two keys used:

-- `path`: path to the file containing the data.
+- ``path``: path to the file containing the data.
-- `data`: the data loaded in memory.
+- ``data``: the data loaded in memory.

-The *DataGrabber* step will only fill the `path` value.
-The `data` value will be filled by the *DataReader* step, if it is one of the possible file types that the datareader can read.
+The :ref:`datagrabber` step will only fill the ``path`` value.
+The ``data`` value will be filled by the :ref:`datareader` step, if it is one of the possible file types that the datareader can read.

+.. _data_types:

 Data types
 ^^^^^^^^^^